m-rots/bernard/README.md

 - `AddedFiles`, a slice of files not currently present in the datastore.
 - `AddedFolders`, a slice of folders not currently present in the datastore.
-- `ChangedFiles`, a slice of files currently present in the datastore with updated values.
+- `ChangedFiles`, a slice of FileDifferences, providing both the old and new state.
-- `ChangedFolders`, a slice of folders currently present in the datastore with updated values.
+- `ChangedFolders`, a slice of FolderDifferences, providing both the old and new state.
 - `RemovedFiles`, a slice of removed files with their last-known state stored by the datastore.
 - `RemovedFolders`, a slice of removed folders with their last-known state stored by the datastore.